Vishal-03/Git-assessment-REPO/README.md

 This repository is designed to help you complete your Git assessment.
 It allows you to perform various Git tasks, including creating branches, fetching the repository to your local system, making changes, and submitting push, pull, or merge requests.

 ##Table of Contents
--Cloning the Repository
+- Cloning the Repository
--Creating a Branch
+- Creating a Branch
--Making Changes Locally
+- Making Changes Locally
--Pushing Changes to the Remote Repository
+- Pushing Changes to the Remote Repository
--Creating a Pull/Merge Request
+- Creating a Pull/Merge Request
--Additional Information
+- Additional Information
--Cloning the Repository
+- Cloning the Repository

 To begin, clone the repository to your local system: